cmu-sei/cubespace/README.md

 ---

+## Running the Game from Unity and Important Notes

+To run the game, open the scene Init_1-16.unity and run it from there.

+Important Notes:
+- The Gamebrain interface used affects the requests made.
+This interface is set in the Workstations scene on the ShipStateManager's ShipGameBrainUpdater script's Game Brain Interface field.
+One of two objects from this scene can be placed here:
+    - Local Game Brain Interface
+        - Reads from a specified text file that provides a JSON structure to run the game.
+Note that the data sent here is sent with every poll.
+        - Most Gamebrain methods will be spoofed; their callback methods will be called, but the data will not be changed.
+        - Set this when testing locally, but set to the below interface before pushing.
+    - Net Game Brain Interface
+        - Sends requests to a Gamebrain resource to get JSON for the game.
+        - Gamebrain methods here will return legitimate data from Gamebrain, but only if this game is running where a Gamebrain resource exists.
+For all intents and purposes, you won't need to touch this object except to set it as the used Game Brain Interface before pushing to a build pipeline.
+        - Set this before pushing to GitLab.
+- Running this locally may require modifying the Websocket Transport used (via the NetworkManager).
+The port is commented out so the game can run on the Kubernetes cluster; running a server instance and a client instance locally will likely require this, so if testing in this manner, uncomment the port.

+---

 ## Building the Game from Unity using the Codebase

 Before proceeding, please make sure you have a Unity account and license, whether a personal account or professional one, and that you download the project in "CODEBASE LINK".